top of page

 • Collaborating with others/synthesis "How can we combine our ideas to make something unique or different?"

-• Using, seeking and collecting resources "What do I need access/ understand my subject?"
+• Using, seeking, and collecting resources "What do I need to access/ understand my subject?"

 3 & 4.
 Curiosity and Content:

 It is generally accepted that curiosity is a common trait of creative people.
-It is obvious that creativity and content are also linked.
+Creativity and content are also linked.
 The more curious we are, the more varied and rich the content in our minds will be.
 The more those experiences are interesting to us, the more they will make an impression on us.
-Finally, the more interesting something is to us, the more likely we are to persevere through the difficult process of creative thinking, because we are more motivated to do so.
+Finally, the more interesting something is to us, the more likely we are to persevere through the difficult process of creative thinking because we are more motivated to do so.

 Foster Curiosity:

 To foster creativity you need to foster curiosity.
 Children are naturally curious little beings, but this curiosity often diminishes over time.
 There are likely a host of reasons for that.
 Rampant curiosity, like you generally find in a toddler, can be annoying, and they likely pick up on our annoyance eventually.
-Curiosity in school age children often derails the plans parents and educators have in a hectic day, so it is often put off.
-In older students , curiosity is not usually considered "cool", and that kid who asks questions all the time is often thought of as annoying...do you see a trend?
-So we learn to repress out natural curiosity and nurture apathy.
+Curiosity in school-age children often derails the plans parents and educators have on a hectic day, so it is often put off.
+In older students, curiosity is not usually considered "cool", and that kid who asks questions all the time is often thought of as annoying...do you see a trend?
+So we learn to repress our natural curiosity and nurture apathy.

 Model Curiosity:

-Children of curious, engaged parents tend to have curious and engaged children (although they are rarely curious and engaged by the same subjects).
-My advice would be to model curiosity by pursuing your own interests and try your best to be enthused about what they are interested in exploring.
-Finally, try really hard not to force your interests on them, but keep exposing your child to a smorgasbord of subjects and ideas.
+Children of curious, engaged adults tend to create curious and engaged children (although they are rarely curious and engaged by the same subjects).
+My advice would be to model curiosity by pursuing your interests and try your best to be enthused about what they are interested in exploring.
+Finally, try not to force your interests on them, but keep exposing your child to a smorgasbord of subjects and ideas.

 Allow opportunities to process new experiences: